-Whea Uncorrectable Error Windows 10 After Update – Users also receive the STOP error immediately after installing a recent Windows Update (particularly the Windows October 2018 update version 1809, or may also happen in any future update).
+Whea Uncorrectable Error After Windows Update – Users also receive the STOP error immediately after installing a recent Windows Update (particularly the Windows October 2018 update version 1809, or may also happen in any future update).
 This could be due to incorrectly installed driver from Windows Update itself, or hardware failure happened during the update.

 Stop overclocking your hardware